 Why do people hire virtual assistants?

-Virtual assistants are ideal for business owners who are drowning in small day-to-day administrative tasks and would rather be spending their time focusing on more important things.
+Virtual assistants are ideal for small business owners who are drowning in small day-to-day administrative tasks and would rather be spending their time focusing on more important things.

 A good virtual assistant should help you in the same way that a good in-person administrative assistant does: by letting you offload more repetitive tasks and helping you focus on running your business.